El Dorado Opioid Task Force addresses rising fentanyl concerns

 One of the biggest challenges is the lack of education on the dangers of fentanyl.
 The El Dorado Police Department says people may be unaware of drugs being laced with opioids.

 The task force is made up of police officers and organizations like South Central Mental Health, who help people battling addiction.
-The head of the task force is the Chief of Police, Mike Holton.
+The head of the task force is the El Dorado Police Chief Mike Holton.

 One counselor from another addiction recovery organization in El Dorado, Seventh Direction, says the problem is the worst she’s seen in 20 years.
 She has been helping others with their recovery.